-This week, I’m sharing my workout plan.
-Joe helped me develop this because he is better at pushing my limits than I am.
+In this post, I’m going to share my workout plan with you.
+Figuring out a good workout has always been a struggle for me, for some physical reasons but mainly because I have trouble figuring out whether I can really push myself more or not.
+My husband, Joe, helped me develop this because he is better at pushing my limits than I am.
 I had him sit down and write out a workout plan that would push me and get results but that I am totally capable of doing.
 It’s intense and it’s hard but it feels good.

-Day 1: Stretch for five minutes, focusing on legs and hips — row machine for 5 minutes on #10 — Circuit of 25 jumping jacks, 1 min. plank, 10 squats and 3 knee push-ups (3x) — Bike for 2 miles — Circuit of 30 sec. wall sits and lunges 10x per leg (3x) — Run on treadmill: alternating every .06 walk and run until reach 1 mile — Cool down: PT exercises and stretching
+Monday: Stretch for five minutes, focusing on legs and hips — row machine for 5 minutes on #10 — Circuit of 25 jumping jacks, 1 min. plank, 10 squats, and 3 knee push-ups (3x) — Bike for 2 miles — Circuit of 30 sec. wall sits and lunges 10x per leg (3x) — Run on the treadmill: alternating every .06 walk and run until reach 1 mile — Cooldown: PT exercises and stretching

 From my experience in the gym and all my hours spent researching on Pinterest, this is a really good outline.
 There are some exercises that I personally prefer, so I add those in myself but the intensity is perfect for my experience level.
 Remember to give yourself a couple rest days a week, too!
 Your body needs a break to heal and prepare for your next workout.

 These are some of my personal favorites!
 I use almost all of these every day.
 They’ve been my foundation for developing my workout routine.
 I had to think about how I wanted to approach the gym and design my workouts around that persona.
 This is what it turned into.

 1: Use doTERRA Peppermint Essential Oil to wake myself up and energize.